HughP/MLKA/Methodology/ReadMe.md

 The folder [`/Images-of-keyboard-layouts`](/Methodology/Images-of-keyboard-layouts) contains a collection of images of various keyboard layouts.

 ##Physical keyboard measurements
-The folder [`/Physical-Keyboard-Measurements`](/Methodology/Physical-Keyboard-Measurements) contains a collection of files and images which are part of Hugh Paterson's measurement of Apple keyboard.
+The folder [`/Physical-Keyboard-Measurements`](/Methodology/Physical-Keyboard-Measurements) contains a collection of files and images which are part of Hugh Paterson's measurement of [Apple Keyboard Model: A1314 MC184LL/B Wireless bluetooth keyboard](/Methodology/Physical-Keyboard-Measurements/ANSI-Keyboard-Measurements.md).
 Those measurements and images are used in his work as a templatic bases for measurements.

 ##Research Keyboards
 The folder [`/Research-Keyboards`](/Methodology/Research-Keyboards) contains files and information about the keyboards which have been investigated durring the course of this project.